mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 * Manel: Hard limit at three revisions
 * Sofia: Around two or three, but she accepts unlimited revisions because she is still a beginner

 On an hourly contract, revision limits matter less because you're paying for the time.
-For a fixed-cost contract, you should stay within a reasonable number of revisions.
+For a fixed-cost contract, stay within a reasonable number of revisions.

 ## 10. Compensate when scope expands